Cryptosporidium serpentis

 No proven cure exists for C. serpentis, but some drugs, such as Paromomycin, have proven promising results in the treatment of captive King cobras (Ophiophagus hannah).
 Unfortunately, longer follow up studies with treatments in multiple individuals of other species, such as eastern indigo snakes saw the majority of animals test positive again with time.
-Also significantly more promising is the use of bovine colostrum, carefully administered to the snake via a stomach tube lubricated with vegetable oil, and accompanied by thorough weekly cleaning of the terrarium with 7% hydrogen peroxide in a well-ventilated area and with the use of goggles and gloves.
+Also significantly more promising is the use of liquid bovine colostrum, carefully administered to the snake via a stomach tube lubricated with vegetable oil, and accompanied by thorough weekly cleaning of the terrarium with 7% hydrogen peroxide in a well-ventilated area and with the use of goggles and gloves.
+Bovine colostrum is readily available and was purchased independently to successfully treat a pet owner's snake who, despite all the suggestions in pet books to euthanize it, lived 10 years longer than expected because of bovine colostrum.
 However this treatment is generally not made available since the studies that produced it ended.
 Since snakes are ectothermic, higher temperatures have been correlated with an increased immune response, and may result in subsiding infection.

 Recent anecdotal evidence suggests the overall animals microbiome plays a key role in asymptomatic animals, with those being born in captivity or treated for other ailments at higher risk of symptomatic disease making probiotics an area of interest for further studies.
 This would explain why wild animals rarely appear sick from the infection while captives often struggle significantly.
 Other areas identified as needing further research include examination of possible vertical transmission, identifying specific strains, tracing the distribution of such strains and the comparison of strains in long term asymptomatic animals against highly pathogenic strains.